cedgar86/cogwork-colab/README.md

 # cogwork-colab
-Exploring the potential of Google's Colaboratory
+Exploring the potential of Google Colaboratory